wsingleton/katacoda-scenarios/git-gud/step1.md

-# What is Git?

-Content goes here.
+"What is Git?" - content goes here.